 The first question to ask is how did we get here?
 Cannabis (CBD) is the major non-psychoactive component of Cannabis Sativa L. (Hemp).
-In 2012, at Tikun Olam, an Israeli Medical Cannabis Facility, a new strain of plant was developed with contained only CBD as the active ingredient and virtually no THC.
+In 2012, at Tikun Olam, an Israeli Medical Cannabis Facility, a new strain of plant was developed that contained only CBD as the active ingredient and virtually no THC.
 Hemp plants are selectively developed and grown to contain high concentrations of CBD and very low amounts of the psychoactive component THC.
-A few CBD manufacturers further purify their products to contain elevated levels of of CBD and no THC.
+A few CBD manufacturers further purify their products to contain elevated levels of CBD and no THC.

 With the passage of the 2014 FARM BILL the US Congress differentiated industrial hemp from marijuana plants.
 This law authorized the growth, cultivation and marketing of industrial hemp in states that have legalized such activities.